Robert H. Foerderer: Business career

-He worked for a brief time as a bank clerk and entered the leather industry as an apprentice at his father's morocco leather business.
+Foerderer worked for a brief period as a bank clerk and entered the leather industry as an apprentice at his father's morocco leather business.

 In 1885, he established Robert H. Foerderer, Inc., which also manufactured leather goods.
 Foerderer invented a chrome tanning technique for treating animal skin with chromium sulfate that resulted in a soft and supple leather for the production of handbags, shoes and gloves.
 His technique reduced the tanning time from four months to two to three weeks.
-He named his leather product Vici Kid — "Vici" being Latin for "I conquered" and "kid" referring to the goat skin used to make the leather.
+Foerderer named his leather product Vici Kid — "Vici" being Latin for "I conquered" and "kid" referring to the goat skin used to make the leather.
 Foerderer also partnered with the Rohm & Haas chemical company to implement the use of Oropon as a replacement for dog dung in the leather softening process.

-His company began as a one-room factory in the Frankford section of Philadelphia and eventually grew to cover 17 acres.
+Foerderer's company began as a one-room factory in the Frankford section of Philadelphia and eventually grew to cover 17 acres.
 The factory employed over 4,000 people and processed 50,000 skins per day.
 His company also used the by-products of leather production to produce hide glue and goat hair for various uses.
 The glue plant was located in Philadelphia's Bridesburg neighborhood, and the goat-hair factory was near the leather plant.

-His Vici Kid leather product won the grand prize and gold medal in a competition at the 1893 Chicago World's Fair, which introduced the product to a large audience and created demand.
+Foerderer's Vici Kid leather product won the grand prize and gold medal in a competition at the 1893 Chicago World's Fair, which introduced the product to a large audience and created demand.

-He served as president and director of the Keystone Telephone Company and as a member of the boards of directors for the Philadelphia Rapid Transit, the Columbia Avenue Trust Company, and the Quaker City Trust.
+Foerderer served as president and director of the Keystone Telephone Company and as a member of the boards of directors for the Philadelphia Rapid Transit, the Columbia Avenue Trust Company, and the Quaker City Trust.
 He was a member of the Union League of Philadelphia, the Columbia Club, the Five O'Clock Club of Philadelphia, the Philadelphia Bourse, and the Manhattan Club of New York.
-He was a member of the Independent Order of Odd Fellows and a thirty-second degree Mason.
+Foerderer was a member of the Independent Order of Odd Fellows and a thirty-second degree Mason.